-My name is Justin Myers and I am a 24-year-old seminary student who loves to read and write.
-I married my lovely wife Kasey in 2019 and we became dad and mom to our little boy Emmett in 2020.
-I am blessed beyond measure with my family of three!
+My name is Justin Myers and I am a 25-year-old seminary student who loves to read and write.
+I married my lovely wife Kasey in 2019 and we became dad and mom to our little boy Emmett in 2020, and our little girl Jane in 2021.
+I am blessed beyond measure with my family of four!

 The goal here is simple: to read to learn and to learn to live.
 And to do it together!